 4. Your ex seeks answers

-The power of silence after break up, especially when you do it without a forewarning, is that you leave your ex with more questions than answers.
+The power of silence after a breakup, especially when you do it without a forewarning, is that you leave your ex with more questions than answers.
 This is especially true if you practice radio silence in a relationship after being dumped by the silent treatment.
 Where are you?
-What are doing?
+What are you doing?
 Why haven’t you called?
 What does it mean?

 Going silent or disappearing after being dumped keeps the dumper totally confused.
 It’s a way of counter-rejecting your ex that will make them lose any sense of power they thought they had.
 Even if your ex was the one who decided to part ways, your sudden absence is going to make them re-evaluate things as they stand.
-In short, cut him off he will miss you.
+In short, cut him off, he will miss you.
 Or stop contacting her and she will realize your value in her life.

 Related Reading: 18 Proven Ways To Get Over Your Ex-Boyfriend And Find Happiness

 How To Use The Power Of Silence After A Breakup – 3 Steps and 10 Tips

-You already know what the No Contact Rule is.
-Why is it essential after a breakup as well as the difference between radio silence and no contact.
+You already understand why is silence so powerful after a breakup as well as the difference between radio silence and no contact.
 Now, let’s look at how you can implement the no-contact rule effectively.
 When one person decides to pull the plug on a relationship, the equation can not remain amicable.
-And it is rare that both partners decide to end a relationship at the same time and for the same reasons.
+And both partners rarely decide to end a relationship at the same time and for the same reasons.

 Related Reading: How To End A Relationship On Good Terms